charizawrd/versysmon/README.md

 - Battery details pulled via WMI: chemistry, voltage, power status, and estimated time remaining.

 **UI**
-- Dark mode, system tray support so it can run in the background, and native Windows styling via `pywinstyles`.
+- Acrylic blur window, system tray support so it can run in the background, and native Windows styling via `pywinstyles`.

 ---